BroadcomMFD/debugger-for-mainframe/README.md

     - (Optional) Specify "alphabetical" to sort the variables that are defined in your program in alphabetical order in the variables view.
 Specify "definition" to sort the variables in the order of their definition in the program.
 The default setting is "definition".
   - **"zoweProfileName"**: (string)
     - (Optional) Specify the name of a Zowe profile to enable job status messages when you run your debugging session.
-5. Follow the steps in [Run a Debug Session](#run-a-debug-session) to start your debug session.

 #### Enable the Batch Link Queue

 Enable the Batch Link Queue to add the Suspend and Attach functionalities to your Batch debugging experience.
 These functionalities allow you to suspend and later resume a debugging session, for example:

-* If you need to run two debugging sessions simultaneously and switch between them.
+* To run two debugging sessions simultaneously and switch between them.
-* If you want to start a debugging session on InterTest Batch or the InterTest Batch Eclipse User Interface, and resume it on Debugger for Mainframe.
+* To start a debugging session on InterTest Batch and resume it on Debugger for Mainframe.

-To enable the Batch Link Queue you add a new configuration to your existing `launch.json` file, which must already contain at least one `intertest-batch` configuration.
+To enable the Batch Link Queue, add a **Debugger for Mainframe: INTERTEST™ FOR BATCH - Attach** configuration to your existing `launch.json` file, which must already contain at least one `intertest-batch` configuration.
+Populate the following fields:

-1. Open your `launch.json` file.
-2. Click the **Add configuration...** button in the bottom-right corner of the tab.
-3. Select **Debugger for Mainframe: INTERTEST™ FOR BATCH - Attach**.
-4. Populate the following fields:
   - **"type":** (string)
     - Specify "intertest-batch".
   - **"request":** (string)
     - Specify "attach".